-If a pupil is feeling unwell during a lesson or is injured during a PE or Sport lesson they should ask permission to go to the School Nurse.
+If a pupil is feeling unwell during a lesson, or is injured during a PE or Sport lesson, they should ask permission to go to the School Nurse.
 They should not go to the Nurse between periods without first reporting to their next teacher.
-If a pupil is not fit for PE or Sport, they must bring a note from their parents and show it to their Form Tutor at registration.
-They should then retain the note to show to their PE or Sport teacher.
+If a pupil is not fit for PE or Sport, their parents must email the Form Tutor, PE or Sports teacher and the School Nurse.
 They will then be sent to the Library, where they should give their name to the Library staff.
 When leaving the Library, the pupil must ask the Library staff to record the time.